 Today, let’s talk about how we used Rust’s trait system to provide a clean, safe, and intuitive developer experience (DevX) while porting Ethereum’s ERC standards to Stellar Soroban.
 It includes some trait juggling, which I enjoyed quite a bit whilst doing it.
 So I decided to share it with you.

-The Problem: Conflicting Extensions in ERC721
+Problem #1: Conflicting Extensions in ERC721

 When implementing ERC721 (NFTs) on Soroban, we encountered a delightful (read: infuriating) issue: some extensions conflict with each other.
 For example, Enumerable is fundamentally incompatible with Consecutive.
-On top of that, these extensions need to override methods like mint

-, but Rust doesn’t have a built-in override mechanism like traditional OOP languages.
+On top of that, these extensions need to override methods like mint, burn, and transfer, but Rust doesn’t have a built-in override mechanism like traditional OOP languages.

 What We Need: Type Safety